Sutton goalkeeper's midgame pie sparks gambling probe

 But what began as a lark has ended with gambling investigations and the reported resignation of the much-loved reserve goalkeeper.

+Sun Bets -- which controversially replaced Sutton's normal sponsor just for the Arsenal game -- had 8/1 odds on Shaw being caught munching on a pie on the sideline.

 The Monday game was billed as the ultimate in David v.
 Goliath matchups.

-The Premier League's fourth-place team, the Arsenal Gunners, were set to travel to Gander Green Lane (capacity roughly 6,000 with a temporary stand to accommodate Arsenal fans) to take on non-league Sutton United, a squad that sits 105 places beneath the Gunners in the standings.
+The Premier League's fourth-place team, Arsenal, were set to travel to Gander Green Lane (capacity roughly 6,000 with a temporary stand to accommodate the Premier League club's fans) to take on non-league Sutton United, a squad that sits 105 places beneath the top-flight side in the standings.

-In the second half of the fixture, after Arsenal striker Theo Walcott put the Gunners up 2-0 and Sutton had exhausted its substitutions, cameras caught Shaw on the sideline unabashedly -- enthusiastically even -- scarfing down what the commentators said was a pie.
+In the second half, after Theo Walcott put Arsenal 2-0 ahead and Sutton had exhausted its substitutions, cameras caught Shaw on the sideline unabashedly -- enthusiastically even -- scarfing down what the commentators said was a pie.

 Perhaps not since the New York Jets' Mark Sanchez ate that hot dog on the sideline have sports and cuisine collided in such a high-profile way.

 Shaw would later clarify on Twitter that it was a pasty, not a pie.
 Meat and potato, to be exact.
-(A pasty is a baked pastry similar to, and in some cases, indistinguishable from, a pie.
-It has nothing -- repeat, nothing -- to do with strip clubs or tassels.)
+(A pasty is a baked pastry similar to, and in some cases, indistinguishable from, a pie.)

-Of course, none of this should've caught anyone off guard.
+Of course, none of this should have caught anyone off guard.
 Shaw had already made a trip to the bar at halftime, where a BBC reporter captured him hanging out with fans.

 It was all fun and games until England's Football Association and the UK's Gambling Commission stepped in.